Jules Perrot

-Jules-Joseph Perrot (18 August 1810 – 29 August 1892) was a French dancer and choreographer who later became Ballet Master of the Imperial Ballet in St. Petersburg, Russia.
+Jules-Joseph Perrot (/pɛˈroʊ/ peh-ROH, /fr/; 18 August 1810 – 29 August 1892) was a French dancer and choreographer who later became Ballet Master of the Imperial Ballet in St. Petersburg, Russia.
 He created some of the most famous ballets of the 19th century including Pas de Quatre, La Esmeralda, Ondine, and Giselle with Jean Coralli.

 From dancer to balletmaster

 The Lyon-born Perrot danced often with Marie Taglioni but their partnership was short-lived.
 She eventually refused to dance with him fearing that he would outshine her.
 He left the Opéra in 1835 to tour European dance centers such as London, Milan, Vienna and Naples, where he met and noticed the talent of Carlotta Grisi.
 He coached her and presented her to the world as the next great ballerina in an 1836 performance in London with himself as her partner.